 LOVE is NOT Something You Earn (Love Part 2)

-Then you go to the source of love.
+Then you need to go to the source of love.
 Which isn’t an internet dating site, or a bar, or a club, or even the biggest young adult Bible study in town.

-As we discovered last week, along with a woman who was looking for love by a well in Samaria, the only source of love – the well of living water – is Jesus.
+As we discovered last week, the only source of love – the well of living water – is Jesus.

 Always the last place you look, right?